JORGEBAYUELO/ActiveDirectoryHomeLab/README.md

    - Test **osTicket** by submitting and resolving tickets.
    - Validate **failover** scenarios by simulating a Domain Controller failure.

-## Contributing

-If you'd like to contribute to this project or suggest improvements, feel free to fork the repository and submit a pull request with your changes.

-## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ---

-Feel free to copy and paste this README.md into your GitHub repository!
-Let me know if you need further adjustments.